jsakamoto/WhoisClient.NET/Readme.md

 ## Project Description

-This is .NET Class library implementing a WHOIS client.
+This is a .NET Class library implementing a WHOIS client.

 ## How to install

 To install this library into your application, use the NuGet repository.

 ```
-PM> Install-Package WhoisClient.NET
+dotnet add package WhoisClient.NET
 ```

 ## Sample source code (C#)